wyeworks/blog/source/_posts/rails-api-backend-for-backbone.markdown

 It's a good idea to specify a specific path for the generated project, so we avoid to create the Rails API application into the Rails source code folder.
 That explains the `<parent-folder-path>` placeholder in the example below.

-Anyway, remember that once the Rails 5 is released you will be able to generate your only-API project only adding the `--api` option to the regular `rails new` command.
+Anyway, remember that once the Rails 5 is released you will be able to generate your API only project simply by adding the `--api` option to the regular `rails new` command.

 Now, we can explore what is generated in the new project's folder.
 You will notice that almost everything looks exactly the same than a regular Rails application, and that's certainly true.
 However, let's highlight what is different.